What Happens After Death?

 Sadhguru: In Yoga, we see the body as five dimensions or five sheaths.
 The physical body is known as Annamaya Kosha.
 Anna means the food, so this is the food body.
 The next one is called Manomaya Kosha or the mental body.
 The third one is called Pranamaya Kosha which means the energy body.
 The physical, mental and energy body are all physical dimensions of life.
 For example, you can clearly see that the light bulb is physical.
 The electricity, the electrons that flow through the wire, are also physical.
 So is the light that emanates from the bulb.
 All three are physical.
 Similarly, the physical body is gross, the mental body subtler, and the pranic body even more subtle, but all are physical in existence.
 One’s karma is imprinted on the body, on the mind, and on the energy.
 The karmic imprint or karmic structure is the cement which holds you to the physical body.
 Although karma is a bondage, at the same time it is only because of karmic substance that you can hold on to the body and be here.

 The next two dimensions are called Vignanamaya Kosha and Anandamaya Kosha.
 Vignanamaya Kosha is non-physical but related to the physical.
 Vishesh Gnana or vignana means extraordinary knowledge or knowledge of that which is beyond the sense perceptions.
 This is the etheric body.
-It is a transitory body—a transition from the physical to the non-physical.
+It is a transitory body — a transition from the physical to the non-physical.
 It is neither physical nor non-physical.
 It is like a link between the two.
 Anandamaya Kosha is the bliss body and is completely non-physical.
 It has no form of its own.
-Only if the energy, mental, and physical body are in shape can it hold the bliss body.
-If these things are taken away, the bliss body will just become a part of the cosmos.

 When someone dies, we say, “This person is no more.”
 That is not true.
 The person is no more the way you know them, but they still very much exist.
 The physical body will fall apart, but the mental and pranic body go on, depending upon the strength of the karma.
 To find another womb, the intensity of this karmic structure should come down, it should become passive.
 If the karmic structure has become weak because it has run its course, then it finds another body very easily.
 When one completes his allotted karma for this life, he will die just like that – without disease, accident or injury.
 That person may find another body within hours.